SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

         },
    ```

-   Check definition of the `<List>` and `<items>` of this view.
+   Check the definition of the `<List>` and `<items>` of this view.
 You will change this later.

 5. Open **Detail.view.xml**. <br>

-6. Check the data source for the detail list: <br>
+6. Check the data source for the detailed list: <br>
    `items="{Order_Details}"` <br>
-   This definition just shows a flat Order_details list from Northwind.
+   This definition just shows a flat Order_Details list from Northwind.
 The ProductName is missing.
 You will change this later.

    Check the definition of the `<items>` shown in this view.
-It show already basic data.
-The Productname is missing and the UnitPrice has no currency.
+It shows basic data.
+The Product name is missing, and the Unit Price has no currency.
 You will change this later.
    ```
     <items>
         <ColumnListItem>